underscoreio/essential-scala/src/pages/objects/apply.md

 ### When is a Function not a Function?

+We'll get a chance to write some code at the end of the next section.
+For now we should think about an important theoretical question:

 How close does function application syntax get us to creating truly reusable objects to do computations for us?
 What are we missing?

 <div class="solution">